bluenviron/mediamtx/README.md

 ### Save streams on disk

-To save available streams on disk, you can use the `runOnReady` parameter and _FFmpeg_:
+To save available streams on disk, use the `runOnReady` parameter and _FFmpeg_:

 ```yml
 paths: